 Dividing up the Space

 Some vegetables such as potatoes, courgettes, buttercup / pumpkins, sweet corn, and broad beans take a lot of space and are best grown in a separate area where they are allowed space to spread without shading or smothering smaller plants.

 Growing in plots rather than rows often works best for the smaller plants such as lettuces, carrots, onions, leeks.

 Modern hybrid varieties of vegetables are higher yielding, better tasting, more disease resistant and more uniform than old varieties.

 Harrisons is happy to provide you advice on the best varieties for your area and the season.

-We recommend iCan superior seeds as your first choice as they have been specially selected as the very best performers for the home gardener.
+We recommend ican superior seeds as your first choice as they have been specially selected by us as the very best performers for the home gardener.